hm-lang/core/proposals/README.md

 multiplying by 2 to the power of something (RHS), so it should have higher priority than `*` and `/`, since it's in between true power and true multiply.

-## scoping operators `->`, `::`, `;;`

-Usually we can handle scoping implicitly using whitespace, e.g., `SomeInstance InstanceVariable`, but due to operator precedence, e.g., `_` supercedes method/function calls, it's nice to have higher precedent operators as options to indicate scoping with more than two identifiers.

-For example, `SomeArray_SomeIndex SomeVariable` is equivalent to `(SomeArray_SomeIndex) SomeVariable`, but you might want to scope like this: `SomeArray_SomeInstance::SomeIndex`, which has the opposite behavior, `SomeArray_(SomeInstance SomeIndex)`.
+## namespace operator `->`

+The namespace operator `->` is useful for creating default-named variables in a new/existing namespace, e.g., `New->Int`, `Old->String`, `Input->Array`, or `Output->Rune`, where the LHS is the namespace and the RHS is the variable name (typically the `UpperCamelCase` version of the `lowerCamelCase` type).
-These scoping operators are also useful for creating default-named variables in nested scopes, using the `New`, `Old`, `Input`, or `Output` keywords.
-This allows you to use functions with expected default names, while avoiding argument/variable shadowing, which is not allowed in hm-lang.
+This allows you to pass in default-named arguments into functions, while avoiding argument/variable name shadowing, which is not allowed in hm-lang.
+For example:

 ```
 someFunction(Input->Index): null